 To obtain a farm work driver's license, the applicant's parent or legal guardian must fill out an affidavit, which is available at all driver's license examination stations.
-The completed affidavit must be presented to the driver examiner at the time of the road test, along with a property tax statement.
+The completed affidavit must be presented to the driver examiner at the time of the road test, along with a property tax statement that classifies the property as agricultural.
 If the parent or guardian rents the farm land, a rental agreement and property tax statement are required.

-Applicants do not need to wait six months before taking the road test for this license, but must apply for an instruction permit and present a certificate of completion from an approved behind-the-wheel driver education course.
+Applicants do not need to wait six months before taking the road test for this license, but must apply for an instruction permit.
+When ready for their road test, applicant must present a certificate of completion from an approved behind-the-wheel driver education course and supervised driving log.
 The farm work restriction can be removed after the driver holds an instruction permit for six months and reaches 16 years of age.
 The farm work restriction will remain in effect until the driver applies to have it removed.